|

 |||||||||

-Pegmatite Mineral SpecimensWINTER SALE 25 - 50% OFF ALL MINERAL SPECIMENSReturn to Mineral Specimen Galleries |
+Pegmatite Mineral SpecimensSPRING SALE 25 - 50% OFF ALL MINERAL SPECIMENSReturn to Mineral Specimen Galleries |

 |||||||||

 Morganite-Aquamarine combination crystals are pretty rare and when you can find them they are almost always Morganite with an Aquamarine center or one side is pink and the other is blue.
 You almost never see a bi-colored tabular Beryl with a Morganite core and the outer part of the crystal being Aquamarine.
 The combination of the pink and blue of the Beryl crystal along with the dark-green\black Tourmaline crystals (some of which penetrate the Beryl crystal with several of them being olive-green in color) and a whitish jacket of Albite make for a good contrast of colors.
 This specimen has no damage and is a complete crystal.
-The largest of the Tourmaline crystals shows signs of having broken while in situ, but has been re-healed, as is indicated by the growth hillocks that are visible on the end of the crystal.
+The largest of the Tourmaline crystals shows signs of having been re-healed, as is indicated by the growth hillocks that are visible on the end of the crystal.

 T-376 Topaz